ejuarezg/containers/iosevka_font/README.md

     Style*.
 For example, to only build the TTF files of version 3.0.1, we would run
     ```sh
-    docker run -e FONT_VERSION=3.0.1 -v ./build_dir:/build iosevka_build ttf::iosevka-custom
+    docker run -it -e FONT_VERSION=3.0.1 -v ./build_dir:/build iosevka_build ttf::iosevka-custom
     ```
+    **NOTES:**
-    *NOTE:* If no custom build arguments are provided, the first build plan in `private-build-plans.toml` is used.
+    - If no custom build arguments are provided, the first build plan in `private-build-plans.toml` is used.
 Otherwise, you must specify everything you would normally put after `npm run build--`.
+    - The `-it` option is used so that you can cancel the build by pressing `Ctrl+c` with your keyboard.
+    - The container is not removed automatically so that you can debug the container.
 1. Once the font files are built, they will be placed in a folder called `dist` inside `build_dir`.